ha3an/ha3an.github.io/_pages/about.md

 ### Microphone Array Geometry Agnostic Modeling
 <div class="project-content">
     <div class="project-text">
- We utilized spatial features along with speaker embeddings for personalized speech enhancement and showed their combination significantly improved the performance for both ASR and signal quality.
+ We utilized spatial features along with speaker embeddings for personalized speech enhancement (PSE) and showed their combination significantly improved the performance for both ASR and signal quality.
 Furthermore, we proposed a new architecture and introduced the stream pooling layer to perform multi-channel PSE with any number and arrangement of microphones in a way where the output is invariant to the microphone order.
 Our proposed model consistently outperformed the geometry-dependent models.
       <a href="https://arxiv.org/pdf/2110.10330.pdf">Read More</a>
     </div>
     <div class="project-image">